No Sound Output or System Will Not Power On

 • Streaming services such as Pandora and Spotify can produce a lower output and clarity if there is poor signal strength.
 In these cases, try using onboard music player.

-• On the 4 speaker ST600 Platinum system, be sure the switch on the amp is set to 2CH.
-(2-channel) -- this is the input sources - the output is still 4 channels)
+• ST600 SYSTEM: On the ST600 Platinum system (both the 2 or 4 speaker versions), be sure the switch on the amp is set to 2CH.
+(2-channel) -- this is the input sources - the output is still 4 channels on the 4-speaker system)

 Only 1 speaker works